 This is an excerpt from my book #FormativeTech: Meaningful, Sustainable, and Scalable Formative Assessment with Technology (Corwin, 2017) highlighting project-based learning strategies.

 As educators, we know students need opportunities to apply what they’ve learned in meaningful, authentic ways.
-When long-term projects are designed with this goal in mind, students can explore a topic with more depth and make connections to the world outside their classroom.
-Keeping track of student progress during a long-term project can be a logistical challenge that gets in the way of checking for student understanding.
+When long-term projects are designed with this goal in mind, students can explore a topic with more depth.
+They can make connections to the world outside their classroom.
+Keeping track of student progress during a long-term project can be a logistical challenge.
+It can even get in the way of checking for student understanding.
 With #FormativeTech – the use of digital tools for formative assessment – you can manage the progress of groups of students, while monitoring whole-class achievements.